-The foundation has also visted several Japanese camps in the Philippines where thousands of Allied soldiers were brutally treated and murdered.
+The foundation has also visited several Japanese camps in the Philippines where thousands of Allied soldiers were brutally treated and murdered.

-Among the Foundation’s awards, Tim Gray, Chairman, personally has won 5 regional Emmy’s for documentary film writing and outstanding documentary film.
+Among the Foundation’s awards, Tim Gray, Founder, personally has won 5 regional Emmy’s for documentary film writing and outstanding documentary film.
+The Foundation has also captured three prestigious Indie Film Fest Awards in that international competition.

 In addition, the World War II Foundation/Tim Gray Media has received the prestigious Programming Excellence Award from American Public Television for its series of WWII films.

-Project participants and supporters include: Gov. Tom Ridge, Dan Aykroyd, Curt Schilling, Tom Selleck, Tim McCarver, Kyle Chandler, Bill Belichick and Damian Lewis.
+Project participants and supporters include of WWII Foundation films include Gov. Tom Ridge, Dan Aykroyd, Tom Selleck, Tim McCarver, Kyle Chandler, Bill Belichick, Matthew Broderick, Gavin MacLeod, Jason Beghe, David McCallum, Gary Sinise, Jon Seda, Damian Lewis and Gen. David Petraeus.

 The goal of our foundation is to preserve the individual experiences of those who witnessed the most devastating conflict known to man and to hopefully, pass on the lessons learned from World War II to a new generation.